sansyrox/kasper_music_player/README.md

 * To start the react app, Use `npm start`.

+* Now the app would have started on your default browser!!

 ## Tech Stack (Expected)
 [(Back to contents👆🏻)](#contents)

-* Flask Backend
+* Backend - Flask (Python)
-* React Frontend.
+* Frontend - React
-* Firebase Auth and DB.
+* Firebase for Auth and DB.
+* Netlify
 <p align="center"> Made with ❤ by <a href="https://github.com/stealthanthrax">Sanskar Jethi</a></p>